Participating in the Parish's Ministry

 A server assists the Officiant by lighting the candles, receiving the offering from the sides-people, and helping the clergy prepare the bread and wine.
 A server may also be the crucifer, carrying the processional cross.
 Servers are scheduled on a rotating basis.
 Anyone who has taken 'Life in the Eucharist' or been confirmed may become a server.
 All ages can participate, contact the Head Server if you are interested.
 See article on Servers for further information.

-The choir meets weekly to practice the hymns and service music.
-People who love to sing are needed.
-If interested, contact the Music Director Janet Pike 476-0044.
+Choir practice is Thursdays 6:30 p.m. to 7:30 p.m. weekly, except during the summer, to rehearse the hymns and service music.
+People who love to sing are encouraged to join.
+If interested, contact the Music Director.

 A Parish Lay Reader officiates at Morning Prayer, preaches sermons and is a Eucharistic Assistant.
 The Lay Reader-in-training undertakes a course of study.
 The Pastor and Vestry annually appoints the Parish Lay Reader/Lay Reader-in-training.
 A Parish Lay Reader Ministry Description has been prepared; for more information contact the Pastor.